Captain James A. Lovell Federal Health Care Center

-Dr. Maldonado is the Chief Medical Executive for Lovell FHCC.
-Prior to this appointment he was previously appointed as Chief, Medicine in 2001.
+As Chief Medical Executive, he is responsible for the direction and coordination of all clinical functions and management at the Medical Center.
 He currently serves as Assistant Dean for the FHCC, at the Rosalind Franklin University of Medicine & Science/the Chicago Medical School (RFUMS/CMS) and holds an academic appointment as Professor of Medicine, Department of Medicine.
-As Chief Medical Executive, he is responsible for the direction and coordination of all clinical functions and management at the Medical Center.

 Prior to coming to Capt.
 James A. Lovell FHCC, he worked at the National Health Service Corps., Internal Medicine, Community Health of South Dade, Homestead, Florida.
 Dr. Maldonado also served as an Associate Intensivist, Division of Critical Care Medicine, Department of Medicine, Providence Hospital, Washington, DC.

 Dr. Maldonado is very involved with the American College of Chest Physicians and the Association of Professor of Medicine.
 He has completed many research publications and abstracts.
 He is a recipient of the Henry Christian Award for Excellence in research, DuPont Pharmaceuticals/ACCP Young Investigator Award and the Max Harry Weil, MD Clinical Educator Award.
-He is also the recipient of the Vice Presidential Hammer Award for Reinventing Government for the Primary Care Program in 1994 and again in 1997 for the Compensation & Pension Joint Claims Team
+He is also the recipient of the Vice Presidential Hammer Award for Reinventing Government for the Primary Care Program in 1994 and again in 1997 for the Compensation & Pension Joint Claims Team.

 Associate Director for Primary Care

-CAPT Deborah A. Kumaroo |
+Captain Deborah A. Kumaroo |

 Associate Director Inpatient Services, Navy Nurse Executive

-As the Associate Director Inpatient Services and the Navy Nurse Executive for the Lovell FHCC.
-CAPT Kumaroo is responsible for nursing care delivery, strategic planning and for overseeing the hospitalâ€™s Critical Care Unit and Inpatient Acute Medical/Surgical wards.
+As the Associate Director Inpatient Services, CAPT Kumaroo is responsible for nursing care delivery, strategic planning and for overseeing the hospital’s Critical Care Unit and Inpatient Acute Medical/Surgical wards.

-CAPT Kumarooâ€™ s tours include: Staff Nurse at Naval Hospital Okinawa in the Medical-Surgical Ward, Pediatrics Inpatient and Emergency Department; Division Officer, Internal Medicine Clinic at Naval Hospital Jacksonville; Department Head, OB/GYN, Tri-Care Prime clinic at Branch Medical Clinic, Oceana, Virginia Beach; Division Officer/Clinic manager Naval Support Activity, Bahrain; Shipâ€™s Nurse on the USS Dwight D. Eisenhower; Division Officer for the General Surgery Clinic and Senior Nurse for the Medical Evacuation Unit at National Naval Medical Center Bethesda, Maryland.
+CAPT Kumaroo’s tours include: Staff Nurse at Naval Hospital Okinawa, Division Officer of the Internal Medicine Clinic at Naval Hospital Jacksonville, Department Head, OB/GYN, Tri-Care Prime clinic at Branch Medical Clinic in Oceana, Virginia Beach, Division Officer/Clinic manager Naval Support Activity in Bahrain, Division Officer for the General Surgery Clinic and Senior Nurse for the Medical Evacuation Unit at National Naval Medical Center Bethesda, Maryland.

 Dr. Sarah V. Fouse |